SharePoint/sp-dev-docs/docs/apis/syntex/rest-getbyuniqueid-method.md

 ---
 title: GetByUniqueId
-description: Use REST API to get or update information about a SharePoint Syntex document understanding model. ms.date: 09/23/2022 ms.author: chucked
+description: Use REST API to get or update information about a Microsoft Syntex document understanding model. ms.date: 09/23/2022 ms.author: chucked
 author: chuckedmonson